gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal Formations Guide.md

 **Indev 20100201-2**
 - Sponges would soak up infinite lava and infinite water allowing for discontinued configurations of the water and lava

+**Indev 20100206-2**
+- Tilling Dirt underneath a block and then placing seeds on the farmland will remove the block above making it possible for bedrock removal

+**Indev 20100209**
+-  Any item can be placed in the furnace fuel and output slot